 We have a unique, asset-light operating model with attractive working capital dynamics, capital-efficient showrooms, and a vast virtual inventory of premium natural and lab-grown diamonds that allows us to offer a broad selection of diamonds while keeping our balance sheet inventory low.
 This has driven attractive inventory turns and allows us to operate with negative working capital, which we define as our current assets less cash minus our current liabilities.
-Our showroom strategy avoids the inefficiencies of traditional, retail-first jewelers.
-Our showrooms are appointment-driven with large catchment regions, so we are less reliant on expensive high foot traffic retail locations.
-We also curate showroom inventory for scheduled visits and require limited inventory in each location.
-Our tech-enabled jewelry specialist team supports online customers when not in appointment, maximizing workforce utilization.
+Our showroom strategy avoids minimizing the inefficiencies of traditional, retail-first jewelers.
+Our showrooms are primarily appointment-driven with large catchment regions, so we are less reliant on expensive high foot traffic retail locations.
+We Our showroom locations and formats vary from interior, upper floor locations to more recently higher traffic pedestrian and retail mall locations.
+In all locations, we also curate showroom inventory for scheduled visits and require limited inventory in each location.
+Our tech-enabled jewelry specialist team supports can support online customers when not in appointment, maximizing increasing workforce utilization.
 As we continue to scale our business, our future success is dependent on maintaining this capital efficient operating model and driving continued operational improvement as we expand to new locations both in the U.S. and internationally.